28 Unusual French Potato Chip Flavours Only Available In France

 bacon and onion chips

-This bag of chips is called “petits lardons et oignons,” literally little bacon and onions.”
-Lardon is a common staple in French supermarkets.
-It’s very similar to bacon bits but slightly fattier and thicker than traditional bacon bits.
+This bag of chips is called “petits lardons et oignons,” literally little bacon bits and onions.”
+Lardon is a common French ingredient found in supermarkets and French homes.
+It’s similar to bacon bits but slightly fattier and thicker than traditional bacon.

 Emmental chips